TimNurMur/Test/cv_test_en.md

 ---

 ### **My skills:**
-At the moment I'm taking courses in [RSSchool] (https://app.rs.school) in the direction of Front-end developer.
+At the moment I'm taking courses in [RSSchool](https://app.rs.school) in the direction of Front-end developer

 Basic skills by area:
 - *HTML*